nextauthjs/docs/docs/warnings.md

 In development, we generate a `secret` based on your configuration for convenience.
 This is volatile and will throw an error in production.
 [Read more](https://next-auth.js.org/configuration/options#secret)

+#### TWITTER_OAUTH_2_BETA

+Twitter OAuth 2.0 is currently in beta as certain changes might still be necessary.
+This is not covered by semver.
+See the docs https://next-auth.js.org/providers/twitter#oauth-2

 ## Adapter

 ### ADAPTER_TYPEORM_UPDATING_ENTITIES